fourstix/Elfos-TMS9118-Demos/README.md

   * asm.bat - Windows batch file to assemble source file with Asm/02 to create binary file.
 Use the command *asm xxx.asm* to assemble the xxx.asm file.
   * blank.asm - Demo to blank the display.
   * collision.asm - Demo to show sprite collision detection.
+  * fivesprites.asm - Demo with five sprites, the last one moving up and down.
   * lena.asm - Demo to display a test bitmap.
   * mackaw.asm - Demo to display a test bitmap.
   * mandrill.asm - Demo to display a test bitmap.
   * plotPixel.asm - Demo to display a data plot.
   * saucer.asm - Demo of a flying saucer landing in the desert.
-  * sprites.asm - Demo with five sprites, the last one moving up and down.
   * showPalette - Demo showing vertical color bars.
   * spaceship2 - Demo to display color version of the Cosmac spaceship bitmap.
   * textColors - Demo to display various text and background colors.